Collaboration self-evident part of education and research

 Support Mälardalen University

-MDH is one of Sweden’s foremost HEIs when it comes to collaboration.
+MDU is one of Sweden’s foremost HEIs when it comes to collaboration.
 Together with the public and private sectors, the University contributes with its education and research towards the development of society.
 But your support is needed.
-Please contact MDH if you would like to know more.
+Please contact us if you would like to know more.

 Externally employed doctoral students